Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Larders of Ill Omen.md

 ____
 "This dark passage runs for twenty feet, connecting an archway to the west with an ascending stone staircase to the east.
 To the north and south are four ten-foot-square alcoves cluttered with rotting cots and dirty rags.
 The ceilings here are covered with yellow lichen."
 ____
-The yellow lichens. harmless Beyondthearchwayto

-the west is area E:'7.0, The'�taircase (area_K20a) that

-goes up along'the'e. astwaUle_ adsto area.K20.-
+The yellow lichen is harmless.
+Beyond the archway to the west is area K70, The staircase (area K70a) that goes up along the east wall leads to area K20.-

 TREASURE

 Three of the alcoves contain nothing of value.
-A loose flagstone in the southeast alcove covers a hidden cub­ byhole in the floor, in which is hidden a moldy sack containing 150 ep.
+A loose flagstone in the southeast alcove covers a hidden cu byhole in the floor, in which is hidden a moldy sack containing 150 ep.
 The coins have the profiled visage of [[Strahd]] von Zarovich stamped on them.
 A character who searches the alcove can find the loose flagstone with a successful DC 10 Wisdom (Perception) check.

 K72.
 CHAMBERLAIN'S OFFICE